Vertexwahn/third_party/README.md

 This approach needs of course some more rework.
 For example, in abseil-cpp you have to change the dependency to `@googletest//:some_target` to something like `//third_party/googletest:some_target`.
 Maybe [Copybara](https://github.com/google/copybara) can automate all needed transformations.
-This repo stick to the polyrepo approach where each library is consider as its own Bazel module.
+This repo sticks to the polyrepo approach where each library is considered as its own Bazel module.
-Neverthless, it would be interesesting to work in a monorepo with one `MODULE.bazel` file (or no module file since modules are then not needed anymore).
+Nevertheless, it would be interesting to work in a monorepo with one `MODULE.bazel` file (or no module file since modules are then not needed anymore in this case).

 ## References